 Continue to grow as a couple

-The good, the bad and the sickness bugs
+The good, the bad, and the sickness bugs

-You are going to get to know each other really well.
+You are going to get to know each other well.
 When you lived apart, you will have taken time away from each other when you weren’t well.
 You can’t do this now, no matter how hard you try!
-Part of being a good partner in a relationship is looking after the other one when they’re not well.
+Part of being a good partner in a relationship is looking after the other when they’re not well.
 You do get used to it, I promise.
 They’ll be there to hold your hair when you’re throwing up, it’s all part of it.
-There’s also nowhere to run when you have a fight.
+There’s also nowhere to run when you fight.
 Don’t go around slamming doors and making a meal out of it.
 All I can advise is to talk it out.
-One of the biggest things I’ve learnt is that it’s so much easier and less effort to actually sit and talk about it like adults.
+One of the biggest things I’ve learned is that it’s so much easier and less effort actually to sit and talk about it like adults.
 Work through things together.
 You are a team, you’re in this together!
-You’ve always got to love and respect the person you’re with and accommodate them and their feelings, and vice versa, or it just won’t work.
+You’ve always got to love and respect the person you’re with and accommodate them and their feelings, and vice versa or it just won’t work.